cybercongress/go-cyber/docs/cyberd.md

 ## Abstract

-An incentivized consensus computer would allow to compute provably relevant answers without opinionated blackbox intermediaries such as Google.
+An incentivized consensus computer would allow to compute provably relevant answers without opinionated blackbox intermediaries such as Google, Youtube, Amazon or Facebook.
 Stateless content-addressable peer-to-peer communication networks such as IPFS and stateful consensus computers such as Ethereum provide part of the solution but there are at least three problems associated with implementation.
 Of course, the first problem is subjective nature of relevance.
 The second problem is that it is hard to scale consensus computer of huge knowledge graph.
-The third problem is that the quality of such knowledge graph will suffer from different attack surfaces such as sybil and selfish behavior of interacting agents.
-In this paper we (1) define a protocol for provable consensus computing of relevance between IPFS objects based on some offline observation and theory behind prediction markets, (2) solve a problem of implementation inside consensus computer based on SpringRank and propose workaround for pruning historical state and (3) design distribution and incentive scheme based on our experience and known attacks.
+The third problem is that the quality of such knowledge graph will suffer from different attack surfaces such as sybil, selfish behaviour of interacting agents and other attack vectors.
+In this paper we (1) define a protocol for provable consensus computing of relevance between IPFS objects based on Tendermint consensus of cyberRank computed on Cuda (2) discus implementation details and (3) design distribution and incentive scheme based on our experience and known attacks.
 Also we discuss some considerations on minimalistic architecture of the protocol as we believe that is critical for formation of a network of domain specific search consensus computers.
 As result of our work some applications never existed before emerge.

 ## Introduction to web3

 Original protocols of the Internet such as TCP/IP, DNS, URL and HTTPS brought a web into the point there it is now.
 Along with all benefits they has created they brought more problem into the table.
 Globality being a key property of the the web since inception is under real threat.
 Speed of connections degrade with network grow and from ubiquitous government interventions into privacy and security of web users.
 One property, not obvious in the beginning, become really important with everyday usage of the Internet: its ability to exchange permanent hyperlinks thus they would not break after time have pass.
 Reliance on one at a time internet service provider architecture allow governments censor packets is the last straw in conventional web stack for every engineer who is concerned about the future of our children.
 Other properties while being not so critical are very desirable: offline and real-time.
 Average internet user being offline must have ability to work with the state it has and after acquiring connection being able to sync with global state and continue verify state's validity in realtime while having connection.
 Now this properties offered on app level while such properties must be integrated into lower level protocols.

-The emergence of a distributed protocol stack [W3S] creates an opportunity for a new kind of Internet.
+The emergence of a [web3 stack](https://github.com/w3f/Web3-wiki/wiki) creates an opportunity for a new kind of Internet.
 We call it web3.
 It has a promise to remove problems of conventional protocol stack and add to the web better speed and more accessible connection.
 But as usually in a story with a new stack, new problems emerge.
 One of such problem is general purpose search.
 Existing general purpose search engines are restrictive centralized databases everybody forced to trust.
 These search engines were designed primarily for client-server architecture based on TCP/IP, DNS, URL and HTPPS protocols.
 Web3 create a challenge and opportunity for a search engine based on developing technologies and specifically designed for them.
 Surprisingly the permission-less blockchain architecture itself allows organizing general purpose search engine in a way inaccessible for previous architectures.

-## The protocol
+## Cyber protocol at `euler`

+- compute sringrank of knowledge graph from ethereum state
+- apply sringrank according to distribution rules
+- inception of cyber protocol
 - def knowledge graph state
-- take link chains
+- take cyberlinks
-- check that linkchain signatures are valid
+- check that signatures are valid
 - check that resource consumption of a signer is not exceed 24 moving average
+- if signatures and broadband ok than linkchain is valid
-- emit prediction of links for every valid link chain
+- for every valid cyberlink emit prediction as array of cyberlinks
-- every block calculate cyber•rank deltas for the knowledge graph
+- every round calculate cyber•rank deltas for the knowledge graph
-- every block distribute 42 CYB based on links CYBERs
+- every round distribute CYB based on cosmos-sdk incentives and defined inflation
-- for links with proven keys distribute payouts based on CYBER
-- for links without proven keys distribute payouts according to CYBER weight of incoming links with proven keys
-- every block apply predictions of consensus computer according to prediction bound
-- every block write data to key/value store according to storage bound based on size and cyber•rank
-- every epoch nodes reach consensus around pruned state history via ipfs hash of state blob
+- continue up to genesis

 ## Knowledge graph